Arad119/Fragfinder-GUI/README.md

 - [x] See progress of demo processing
 - [x] Auto-updater/Update notification
 - [x] Better UI
-- [ ] Create highlights file without prerequisites - Skip the need for CSGO Demos Manager
+- [x] Create highlights file without prerequisites - Skip the need for CSGO Demos Manager
+- [x] Support for both CS2 and CSGO demos

 See the [open issues](https://github.com/Arad119/Fragfinder-GUI/issues) for a full list of proposed features (and known issues).